A representation-theoretical approach to higher-dimensional Lie-Hamilton systems: The symplectic Lie algebra $\mathfrak{sp}(4,\mathbb{R})$: Lie systems from representations

 \begin{prop} Let $\X$ be a LH system on an $n$-dimensional symplectic Riemannian manifold $(M, \omega, g)$, where $\omega \in \Omega^{2}(M)$ is the symplectic form and $g$ is the Riemannian metric.
 There always exists a nowhere zero function $f \in C^{\infty}(M)$ such that $\Omega_{\omega} = f \Omega_{g}$, where $\Omega_{\omega}$ and $\Omega_{g}$ are the volume forms associated to the symplectic form and the Riemannian metric, respectively.
 Therefore, the generators $\X_{1}, \ldots, \X_{r}$ of the VG Lie algebra of the LH system $\X$ are symmetries of the volume form $\Omega_{\omega}$, that is, they satisfy the constraint

 where $\div \X_{\alpha}$ is the divergence of $\X_{\alpha}$ with respect to the volume form $\Omega_{g}$. \end{prop}

-We observe that, in general, the VG Lie algebra of a Lie system $\mathbf{X}$ on $\mathbb{R}^{n}$, isomorphic to an $r$-dimensional real Lie algebra $\mathfrak{g}$, gives rise to an action of the corresponding (connected and simply connected) Lie group $G$ on $\mathbb{R}^{n}$, by means of the local diffeomorphisms associated to the vector fields realizing $\mathfrak{g}$.
+We observe that, in general, the VG Lie algebra of a Lie system $\mathbf{X}$ on $\mathbb{R}^{n}$, isomorphic to an $r$-dimensional real Lie algebra $\mathfrak{g}$, gives rise to a local action of the corresponding (connected and simply connected) Lie group $G$ on $\mathbb{R}^{n}$, by means of the local diffeomorphisms associated to the vector fields realizing $\mathfrak{g}$.
 The generalized distribution $\mathcal{D}^{X} \subset T \mathbb{R}^{n}$ associated to the Lie system $\mathbf{X}$ is then integrable in the Stefan--Sussman sense \cite{Sussman1973, Stefan1974}.
-This leads to a (generalized) foliation $\mathcal{F}$ of $\R^{n}$ into connected submanifolds which are, precisely, the orbits of the $G$-action \cite{Palais1957}.
+This leads to a (generalized) foliation $\mathcal{F}$ of $\R^{n}$ into connected submanifolds which are locally described as the orbits of the $G$-action \cite{Palais1957}.

 In the following, the method described above will be applied to the case of LH systems on $T^{*}\R^{2} \equiv \R^{4}$.
 Within this context, the (global) coordinates of $T^{*}\R^{2}$ in which the realization \eqref{eq:Reduction:gen:vf} will be expressed are the canonical coordinates $(q_{1}, q_{2}, p_{1}, p_{2})$.